Operation Quyet Thang 202: Operation

-On the morning of 27 April Republic of Vietnam Air Force (RVNAF) A-1 Skyraiders conducted preparatory airstrikes on the two landing zones following which U.S. Army UH-1B helicopter gunships conducted a reconnaissance of the landing zones and were met by VC machine gun fire at LZ Bravo.
+On the morning of 27 April Republic of Vietnam Air Force (RVNAF) A-1 Skyraiders conducted preparatory airstrikes on the two landing zones.
+US Army UH-1B helicopter gunships commanded by Captain John W. Woodmansee, then conducted a reconnaissance of the landing zones and were met by VC machine gun fire at LZ Bravo.
 The UH-1Bs engaged the machine guns until they ran out of munitions and returned to base to refuel and rearm and further airstrikes were called in.
 One A-1 was hit by 0.51 cal machine gun fire and crashed 1 mi from Quảng Ngãi Airfield.
-The airstrikes continued until 12:25 when the transport helicopters began their landing but the VC remained active around LZ Bravo hitting many of the UH-34Ds, forcing one to crash-land in the LZ.
-The second wave was delayed to allow further airstrikes and only resumed at 13:55 but the VC continued to fire on the LZ and approaching helicopters hitting one RVNAF UH-34 and forcing it to crash-land.
+The airstrikes continued until 12:25 when the transport helicopters began their landing, but the VC remained active around LZ Bravo hitting many of the UH-34Ds, forcing one to crash-land in the LZ.
+The second wave was delayed to allow further airstrikes and only resumed at 13:55, but the VC continued to fire on the LZ and approaching helicopters hitting one RVNAF UH-34 and forcing it to crash-land.
 With more ARVN forces now on the ground they were able to push back to VC machine-gunners from LZ Bravo, however the VC had hit 15 of the 19 Marine helicopters and only 11 Marine and RVNAF helicopters remained airworthy at the end of the day.

+Further west, the 52nd Aviation Battalion was delivering two South Vietnamese ranger battalions.
+Landing Zone Alpha was also unfavorable, a valley wide enough for just two UH–1Bs to land at a time under the watchful eyes of VC gunners perched in the hills above.
+In addition to VC resistance, a fratricide incident occurred, when an Army gunship mistakenly opened fire on South Vietnamese troops, killing 14 and wounding 21.

-The following morning HMM-364 landed the last ARVN forces at LZ Bravo.
-On 28 April an HMM-364 UH-34 was caught in rotor wash while landing at Quảng Ngãi Airfield and crashed into a canal being totally written off.
+On the morning of 28 April HMM-364 landed the last ARVN forces at LZ Bravo.
+Later that day an HMM-364 UH-34 was caught in rotor wash while landing at Quảng Ngãi Airfield and crashed into a canal being totally written off.
 On 29 April an aircraft recovery team flew to LZ Bravo to assess the two shot down UH-34s, however both were deemed beyond repair and were destroyed.

+On 30 April, I Corps unleashed the operation’s third battle group in southern Quang Tin Province.
+On 14 May antiaircraft fire hit every helicopter ferrying in battalions that would try to extract two other battalions allegedly trapped in a narrow valley.
+The pilots repeatedly asked for napalm, but South Vietnamese authorities, reacting to adverse publicity over the fact that Allied aircraft had recently used napalm to burn several villages elsewhere in the country, refused permission.

+On 27 May, the regular ARVN units withdrew, ending the main phase of the operation.
+Phase 3 began immediately thereafter, but in a truncated form.
+Rather than keep Vietnamese Special Forces in the Do Xa region to harass the VC for another six months, Tri decided to withdraw them after just two weeks.